A 6 Session Course with Mary Koloroutis and Michael Trout

 "This work puts the how into empathy.
 It brings to the forefront the importance of listening to the patient to meet them where they are, to learn from them, and to partner with them in their care." -- Participant, See Me As A Person program

-"Where this is human suffering ----
+"Where there is human suffering ----

 the need of one in distress

 calling to one who is in a position

 and truly see the other ----

 love and compassion are not only appropriate, they're essential

 a Remember Card from the See Me As A Person card deck

 Being present with another person facing trauma, serious illness, loss, and grief, requires an awareness and understanding of one’s own emotional responses.
 Only then can The Self be used as a therapeutic tool in the care of others.
 The nature of the therapeutic patient relationship, conditions under which it can be effective, and the knowledge and skills essential for the relationship are explored and practiced in these interactive sessions.

 The program focuses on the personal awareness, professional knowledge and practical and repeatable skills required to “see each patient as a person” with their own unique story and response to their need for care.
 A therapeutic relationship cultivates emotional safety and facilitates the individual’s capacity to heal.
 Participants will deepen their knowledge and understanding about how to be in such a relationship within the context of a highly technical, fast-paced, time-constrained, and frequently chaotic health care environment.